M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Calculation of geodesics

+The element $g_{11}$ is shown as function of $(q_1, q_2)$ in Fig.~\ref{fig:g11}.
+Since $g_{11}$ is not constant, the 3D M\"obius strip is nondevelopable, and the Gaussian curvature of the M\"obius strip varies locally.
+This has important consequences for the structure of the periodic geodesics as compared to the flat M\"obius billiard as explained in Appendix~\ref{sec:PG-3Dmoebius}.

-Solving this initial conditions problem evidently requires knowledge of the initial values of $q(s)$ and of $\dot{q}(s)=dq(s)/ds$.
-For the M\"obius strip the Eqs.~(\ref{eq:geodesic}) must be solved numerically with an algorithm such as the fourth-order Runge-Kutta method.
+Solving this initial conditions problem for finding the periodic geodesics evidently requires knowledge of the initial values of $q(s)$ and of $\dot{q}(s)=dq(s)/ds$.
+For the M\"obius strip, Eqs.~(\ref{eq:geodesic}) must be solved numerically with an algorithm such as the fourth-order Runge-Kutta method.

 Finding periodic geodesics by solving an initial conditions problem is difficult since it is \textit{a priori} unknown which initial position and velocity lead to a periodic trajectory.
 Hence, a large parameter space needs to be explored with high resolution.
 Moreover, it is difficult to judge whether a numerical solution of these equations is indeed a periodic geodesic, in view of the unavoidable numerical inaccuracies.
 A variational approach is simpler and more efficient.